ioccc-src/winner/bugs.md

 system.
 In these entries we don't have the appropriate systems to test and fix any problems.

+## STATUS: probable bug (possibly depending on system) - please help test and if necessary fix

+Entries with this status almost certainly have a bug or some other problem.
+The issue or issues might depend on the system much like the above _STATUS: possible bug (possibly depending on system)_.

 ## STATUS: doesn't work with some platforms - please help us fix

 Entries with this status do not work under some OSes and/or architectures (and/or